urswilke/ggbenjamini/README.md

 status](https://www.r-pkg.org/badges/version/benjaminileaves)](https://CRAN.R-project.org/package=benjaminileaves)
 <!-- badges: end -->

-The goal of benjaminileaves is to …
+The goal of this package is to generate shapes in the form of ficus benjamina leaves ([weeping fig](https://en.wikipedia.org/wiki/Ficus_benjamina)) with bezier curves.
+To demonstrate it we’ll first load some packages:

 ## Installation